PCI Safeguarding Children (ROI) Procedures

 The employee or volunteer who raised the concern should be given a clear written explanation of the reasons why the concern is not being reported to Tusla, and the employee or volunteer should be advised that if they remain concerned about the situation, they are free to make a report to Tusla or An Garda Síochána.

-Keeping Records
+Keeping records

-It is very important that good records are kept on safeguarding matters; congregations should use the note of concern on the PCI website here:
+It is very important that good records are kept on safeguarding matters; congregations should use the note of concern here on the PCI website

 Records should be factual and include details of contacts, consultations and any actions taken.
+It is important that all actions taken by the DLP and those with mandated reporting responsibilities are documented.

 All agencies dealing with children must cooperate in the sharing of records with Tusla where a child protection or welfare issue arises.
 An example of this could be information needed for a Child Protection Conference or Strategy Meeting or information important for the assessment of risk to a child.